daniellee0522/Kouseinou-Discord-Bot/README.md

 ## Functions
 ### Embed preview
-&emsp;&emsp;When the bot detect the vaild links of `nhentai.net`, `wnacg.com`, or `18comic.vip`, it will generate the embed with richer previews of the site.
+When the bot detect the vaild links of `nhentai.net`, `wnacg.com`, or `18comic.vip`, it will generate the embed with richer previews of the site.
 #### screenshots

 ![image](https://i.imgur.com/07vfj6h.png)